 The streets in Malaga were jammed.
 As our driver tried to find his way to our rental I watched people hurrying in the traffic.
 We got out of the cab and I instantly felt the warmth from the sunshine and sweet and spicy scent tickled my nose.
 We arrived in Malaga on Maundy Thursday in the middle of Semana Santa, Holy Week.
 I never imagined that celebration of Semana Santa in Malaga would be such a beautiful, exhausting, educational and enriching experience.

 Holy Week timeline

 The celebration of the Holy Week may vary from region to region, and from city to city.
 But if you want this experience for purely educational reasons it is enough to see Semana Santa once.
-Whatever city you will stay in during the Holy Week you will get the sense of what it is all about.
+Whatever city you will stay in during the Holy Week you will get a sense of what it is all about.
 The processions of the Holy Week in Malaga start on Palm Sunday, and there are in total 9 parades that day.
 The first one begins at 9:45 am and with the last finishing at 1:15 am the next day (night).
 All processions take place from various churches and religious brotherhoods in the city, making their way around the city en route to the cathedral.
 There are between 6 and 9 processions every day, except on Holy Saturday when there are no processions.
 The most important parade of the week takes place on Easter Sunday and starts at 10:00 am.
 You will find Holy Week timelines in every hotel and rental apartment, so you don’t have to figure it out in advance.

 As we were unpacking in our apartment, we heard loud music.
 We heard drums, trombones, and brass, and it was some kind of undefined mixture of marches and classical music.
 The music played was sad and complaining, yet powerful and energetic.
 It was beautiful and weird at the same time.